Curity OAuth for Single Page Applications best practices

 Backend for Frontend (BFF)

-Because of the issues outlined above, the best security recommendation for an SPA is to avoid keeping tokens in the browser at all.
-This can be achieved with the help of a lightweight back-end component, often described as a Backend-For-Frontend, or OAuth Agent.
-This pattern is described in the latest OAuth 2.0 Best Practices for Browser Based Apps.
+Because of the issues outlined above, the preferred option for SPA security in the OAuth for Browser-Based Apps document is to avoid keeping tokens in the browser at all.
+This can be achieved with the help of a lightweight backend component, often described as a Backend-For-Frontend.

 Such cookies cannot be read by scripts and are limited to the domain of the SPA.
 When combined with strict Content Security Policy headers, such architecture can provide a robust protection against stealing tokens.
 It should be noted, though, that introducing a cookie-based session for the SPA means that it can be vulnerable to Cross-Site Request Forgery attacks (CSRF), and appropriate protections must be put in place.

 Since the SPA's OAuth security is now implemented in terms of a confidential client, additional OAuth security standards can be used on behalf of the SPA.
-See the Financial-grade OAuth Agent for some examples.
 The Backend for Frontend pattern therefore provides the strongest current security options for an SPA, on par with the most secure websites.

 The Token Handler Pattern